NiGuangOwO/Triggernometry/readme.md

 ## Trigger Form / Action Viewer
 Added arguments to represent if the variable is persistent and if the expression is numeric/string in the action descriptions (and also log messages);
 Added a `[Sync]` prefix to the description if the async option of an action is unchecked;
-Added a warning color when an action has a non-zero delay and the description text is overridden (this usually happens as a mistake when copying end editing actions, and it is hard to debug);
+Added a warning color when an action has a non-zero delay and the description text is overridden (this usually happens as a mistake when copying and editing actions, and it is hard to debug);
 Added color options in the action description page to allow customized bg/text colors in the descriptions;  (format: `Lavender` / `230,230,250` / `#e6e6fa` / `#eef`)
 Added a `Color` ExpressionType enum to let the textbox show the input as its background color;
 Added the buttons `Move to top` and `Move to bottom`, and enabled the moving of multiple selected actions;